 I first attended the Natural Products Expo West in Anaheim in 2011.
 Since then, I’ve made it back every year except for one.
 The Expo keeps gets bigger, but since having gone for almost a decade, I’ve learned new ways each time to be able to see as much as possible.
+It takes place this year March 3-7.

 1. Take a look at the exhibitor list on their website